First off, the main thing: You want to write a book!

 So what is your next step?

 Your next step might be different based on whether you want to work with a large corporate publisher or if you want to publish it yourself.
+Firstly, you may want to check out book printing in china to see how it can be done there if you go down the self-publishing route.
+If you choose the other pathway, you will need to research publishing agencies to check out their track record before making any appointments to meet them.

 Having doubts about self publishing?